kasra-co/tab-component/readme.md

  - createPanel={ this.createPanel } - func
  - removePanel={ this.removePanel } - func
  - tabPanels={ this.state.Panels }
- - deletepanel - currently set as string "close", could be an icon or image
+ - deletepanel - currently set as string "close", could be an icon or image.
+Used as a turnery if statement where is deletePanel is null/undefined it does not render.